AlibabaCloudDocs/waf/intl.en-US/User Guide/Configuration/Blocked regions.md

 To enable the Blocked Regions feature, you must upgrade WAF to Business Edition or above.
 For more information about the upgrade, see [Renewal and upgrade](../../../../intl.en-US/Pricing/Renewal and upgrade.md#).

+**Note:** WAF instances created in International regions must be upgraded to the Enterprise edition.

 To enable and specify blocked regions, follow these steps:

 **Note:** Ensure that you have added the target domain in WAF for protection.
 For more information, see [CNAME access guide](intl.en-US/User Guide/Use the DNS proxy mode to configure WAF/Configure DNS settings.md#).